entrifis/gustav/README.md

 I examine the `PRELIMINARY ANALYSIS` section in the PRD.

-- If it exists, I perform focused technical analysis using the technical-documentation-writer agent
+- If it exists, I invoke the **`gustav-technical-documentation-writer`** subagent
+- This subagent traces data flows, documents system architecture, and creates detailed technical breakdowns
 - Analysis is independent of other PRD sections and focuses purely on understanding existing code
 - If not needed, I mark as "NOT REQUIRED" and move on